Utah company sought oil from Gilsonite deposits in 1917.

 In 1920, industry trade publications continued to praise oil shale developments in Utah and Colorado, but noted that high processing costs for limited production were proving hard to overcome with the day’s technology — see Central Oil Shale Refining Company, a Chicago venture that sought to profit from shale during World War I.

-Hard Oil Shale Lessons
+Hard Shale Oil Lessons

 A Geological Survey investigator proclaimed oil shales offered “more than eight times all of the oil available from the oilfields of the United States!”

-Oil industry trade publications recognized that Gilsonite and products made from other oil shales like Asphaltite might supplement production from U.S. oilfields, but the business model was risky.
+Petroleum industry trade publications recognized that Gilsonite and products made from other oil shales like Asphaltite might supplement production from U.S. oilfields, but the business model was risky.
 Much hinged on a small margin — limited by extraction technologies and the price of crude oil.

 “Crude shale oil, obtained by retorting oil shale, cannot find a general market until the price of well oil is above the cost of producing shale oil,” reported the October 1921 Mining and Oil Bulletin.